 We evaluate our cash requirements on a quarterly basis.
 Historically, we have managed our cash requirements principally from cash generated from operations and financing transactions.
-We believe that we will have sufficient capital to finance our operations for the next twelve months using existing cash and cash equivalents, and cash to be generated from operations, subject to the outcomes described below.
+We believe that we will have sufficient capital to finance our operations for the next twelve months using existing cash and cash equivalents, and cash to be generated from operations.